tfzxyinhao/goStart/README.md

 # goStart
-Some base code for make web api
+This is some basic source code of web api, you can use this source code for making or customizing your own web api

 ------
-I am from nodejs,so express was used in my project but in golang, i can't comfortable use like gin framework...
-This code aim to support some router like express 3.x。

-Feature：
+#Why
+As you all know express framework is very popular in nodejs,and it's also very convenience for web developers and many developers are using them to build applications. now i am moving to golang and i can't find noting similar to nodejs express framework in golang althought it has gin,recel framework etc, but i still can't adjust to it. so i wrote these basic code to providing router that functionality similar to express 3.x

+#Feature：

 > * base route like express 3.x
+> * url param
 > * base json serialize
+> * some convenient function

 Sample benchmark test

- #router
+ #Router

 PASS
-BenchmarkRouter	 3000000	       548 ns/op
+BenchmarkRouter	 3000000	       946 ns/op
 ok  	proj	2.240s

-to do：
+#TODO：

 > * form parse wrap
+> * base json deserialization